1954–55 FA Cup: Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 8 January 1955.
 Ten matches were drawn and went to replays, with three of these requiring a second replay.
 Notable is tie no. 3, between Bury and Stoke City, which went to four replays before Stoke won in the final game, with an aggregated score of 9–10.

 Fourth round proper

 The matches were scheduled for Saturday, 29 January 1955.
 Four matches were drawn and went to replays, which were all played in the following midweek match.
-Once again, there was a tie which went to four replays, this time between Doncaster Rovers and Aston Villa.
-Rovers finally won the fixture in the fifth match, with an aggregated score of 6–4.
+Once again there was a tie which went to four replays, this one being between Doncaster Rovers and Aston Villa.
+Rovers finally won the fixture in the fifth match with an aggregated score of 6–4.

+Bishop Auckland was the last non-league club left in the competition.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 19 February 1955.
 Two matches went to replays in the following mid-week fixture, with the Nottingham Forest–Newcastle United match requiring a second replay to settle it in favour of United.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 12 March 1955.
 The Newcastle United–Huddersfield Town game went to a replay before United went through.